utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 <img alt="Confirmation for removing a team member" src="https://assets.postman.com/postman-docs/remove-user-from-team-v9.2.jpg" width="400px"/>

-When you remove a team member, their personal workspaces and the data within them will automatically move to an individual account if the following is true: they're from a Free, Basic, or Professional team and they don't have an individual account.
+Remove a team member to automatically move their personal workspaces and the data within them to an individual account.
 Then to confirm, select **Remove Member**.
+Their personal workspaces move to an individual account if the following is true: they're from a Free, Basic, or Professional team and they don't have an individual account.

 > Note that when you remove a member from your team, this doesn't automatically reduce the number of paid seats for your team unless the member was added by [Auto-Flex](/docs/administration/billing/#using-auto-flex) during the current Auto-Flex cycle.
 If you want to reduce the number of paid seats on your team, a member of your team with the [Billing role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can [edit your plan](/docs/administration/billing/#changing-your-plan).